For Immediate Release: Wed., Sept. 26

 Event brings together thought-leaders on the state of Pittsburgh’s urban soils and its critical environmental impact

 Pittsburgh, PA — Phipps Conservatory and Botanical Gardens will host the inaugural Three Rivers Urban Soils Symposium on Oct.
-4 – 5, 2018 in partnership with Pittsburgh Urban Soils Working Group, bringing together community leaders, researchers, scientists, students, policy makers and anyone interested in Pittsburgh’s soil conditions to discuss the state of urban soils and their interconnectedness to public health, urban agriculture, stormwater management and climate.
+4 – 5, 2018 in partnership with Pittsburgh Urban Soils Working Group, bringing together community leaders, researchers, scientists, students, policy makers and anyone interested in Pittsburgh’s soil conditions to discuss the state of urban soils and their interconnectedness to public health, urban agriculture, rainwater management and climate.